wsbctechnicalblog/wsbctechnicalblog.github.io/content/ai-fundamentals-ai900-guiding-principles.md

 - **Accountability** - _Solutions designed to conform to governance frameworks and organizational standards, ensuring compliance with established legal and ethical principles._
 - **Inclusivity** - _Solutions created to support individuals who are visually impaired or blind._
-- **Transparency** - _Share details on a solution's features, possibilities, and constraints._
+- **Transparency** - _Share details on a solution's features, possibilities, and constraints.
+People understand how to use the AI solution._
 - **Privacy & Security** - _Solutions that safeguard user data while still gathering valuable insights for enhancing services._
-- **Fairness** - _Solutions that yield the same outcomes for individuals residing in both urban and rural areas._
+- **Fairness** - _Solutions that yield the same outcomes for individuals residing in both urban and rural areas, gender, race, or other bias._
 - **Reliability & Safety** - _Solutions designed to include resistance to harmful manipulation._
 - **Unintended Consequences** - _Solutions designed to identify and reduce the spread of harmful content, such as misinformation, hate speech, and fake news on its platform._